cybergarage/foreman-doc/qos_model.md

 ![logo](./img/icon.png)

+# QoS Model

+The knowledge representation for QoS is a human-readable format for autonomous knowledge management.
+This study manages knowledge based on the rule-based system to separate the static and dynamic rules and actions, and the rules are represented as a common condition format based on Boolean logic.

 ## QoS Representation

-The knowledge representation for QoS is a human-readable format for autonomous knowledge management.
-This study manages knowledge based on the rule-based system to separate the static and dynamic rules and actions, and the rules are represented as a com- mon condition format based on Boolean logic.
 The QoS knowledge is consist of a QoS formula and the recovery actions.
 The recovery action is executed when the condition is satisfied.
 The following figure shows the relationship between the conditions and the actions.